 Touch for us on each platform?

 The plugin still send the touch through to normal Unity's input pipeline, so uGUI, Event Triggers, your raycasters, etc. still works.
-(But for sure we will receive our special callback sooner than that) For advanced user, there is an option to completely disable Unity touch as well by returning immediately after the callback if you wish to spare Unity even more processing time.
+(But for sure we will receive our special callback or even reading off the touch buffer, sooner than that.)
+For advanced user, there is an option to completely disable Unity touch as well by returning immediately after the callback if you wish to spare Unity even more processing time.

 While containing many false assumptions I have get my feet (fingers) wet with many native solutions and arrives that

 AVAudioPlayer (iOS) are better than the rest.
 Watch the research video or read the first experiment's note here.
 The plugin is still in development at this point and I did not care about input latency at this time.